webtatic/vagrant-docker-init-playground/README.md

 It is based on the work rhatdan did to get systemd working in docker: http://rhatdan.wordpress.com/2014/04/30/running-systemd-within-a-docker-container/

-As CentOS 7 isn't live yet, there is no centos:centos7 image in the Docker registry, however you can preload it into your docker instance (whether its the host on Linux, or the docker Virtualbox VM on other OS)

-    # steps for non-linux OS
-    $ vagrant up docker
-    $ vagrant ssh docker
-    # then import the QA centos7 docker image
-    $ docker import -t centos:centos7 http://buildlogs.centos.org/centos/7/docker/CentOS-7-20140625-x86_64-docker_01.img.tar.xz

     $ vagrant up centos7 --provider=docker

 ## fedora-20